MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 ### Set up your tools

 1. Get set up with PowerShell.
-For instruction, follow the steps in [Install Azure Stack Powershell](../operator/azure-stack-powershell-install.md).
+For instructions, see [Install Azure Stack Powershell](../operator/azure-stack-powershell-install.md).

 2. Download Azure Stack Tools.
-For instructions, follow the steps in [Download Azure Stack tools from GitHub](../operator/azure-stack-powershell-download.md).
+For instructions, see [Download Azure Stack tools from GitHub](../operator/azure-stack-powershell-download.md).

 3. If you're using an ASDK, install and configure a [VPN connection to Azure Stack](azure-stack-connect-azure-stack.md#connect-to-azure-stack-with-vpn).

 4. Install and configure Azure CLI.
-For instructions, follow the steps in [Use API version profiles with Azure CLI in Azure Stack](azure-stack-version-profiles-azurecli2.md).
+For instructions, see [Use API version profiles with Azure CLI in Azure Stack](azure-stack-version-profiles-azurecli2.md).

 5. Install and configure Azure storage explorer.
 Azure storage explorer is a standalone app that enables you to work with Azure Stack storage data.
 For instructions, follow the steps in [Connect storage explorer to an Azure Stack subscription or a storage account](azure-stack-storage-connect-se.md).